giulianopz/programming/README.md

-## Useful links and resources for newbies in Java to learn the technology stack commonly used for backend web development
+## A curated list of links and resources for newbies learning Java and the technology stack commonly used for backend web development

 1. [Web Developer RoadMap](https://github.com/kamranahmedse/developer-roadmap)